How to Start a Sports Club

 Criteria for Acceptance as a Sport Club

 The club's purpose and activity must be appropriate and consistent with the purpose and philosophy of the Department of University Recreation.
 Sufficient student interest must be shown by an active membership that is in accordance with the rules & regulations set forth by the Office of Student Activities and Engagement.
 Suitable facilities must be available for practice and competition.
 The club must be financially self-reliant and continue to operate this way for one semester.
 Other programs offered elsewhere on campus must not currently meet the students' interest and needs.
-You must be a student organization for at least one semester before applying to join the sport clubs federation.
-Make a formal presentation before the Executive Council that illustrates compliance with the above criteria.

 Benefits of Recognition